Indonesia

 Key development challenges

 Indonesia has demonstrated remarkable economic growth since overcoming the Asian financial crisis of the late 1990s.
-With a population of more than 277 million, Indonesia is now the fourth-most populous nation in the world and has become the tenth-largest economy in terms of purchasing power parity.
-Indonesia’s $1.3 trillion GDP is the largest of the region and accounts for 35% of the regional GDP of Southeast Asia.
+With a population of more than 275 million, Indonesia is now the fourth-most populous nation in the world and has become the seventh-largest economy in terms of purchasing power parity.
+Indonesia’s $1.3 trillion GDP (2022) is the largest of the region and accounts for 36% of the regional GDP of Southeast Asia.

-Over the 2015–21 period, more than 16,000 projects were implemented by 74 development partners in Indonesia, for a total of more than $69 billion or about $10 billion per year on average.
+Over the 2015–22 period, more than 18,000 aid and development projects were implemented by 83 development partners in Indonesia, for a total of more than $87 billion in real terms, or about $11 billion per year on average.

 • Indonesia